1,000+ Opportunities

 The opinions, findings, conclusions, and recommendations expressed are those of the author(s) and do not necessarily reflect the views of the Administration for Children and Families and the Office of Community Services/Community Services Block.

-Based on current listing details, eligibility includes: Community action agencies and nonprofits serving low-income individuals in Alabama.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Community action agencies and nonprofits serving low-income individuals in Alabama.
+Confirm the full requirements in the official notice before applying.